marneneha/proj3_phase2/README.md

 <ins>Test case 1

-Start and Goal positions - (50,50) and (550,220)
+Start and Goal positions for Part 01 - (50,50) and (550,220)

+Start and Goal positions for Part 02 - (50,50) and (550,180)

 The video can be found here for PART 01 - [Link](https://drive.google.com/file/d/19alkcWQ6fVwDSAHpjWoOZecZYX_5Wq0_/view?usp=sharing)

-The video can be found here for PART 02 - [Link](https://drive.google.com/file/d/1Q98o7i68HYg8tW1OrIliwXY8RNIkUW-U/view?usp=sharing)
+The video can be found here for PART 02 - [Link](https://drive.google.com/file/d/1InSGaa2V8L4561bgx8zGX9vvzYIPq4gn/view?usp=sharing)

 Initial head angle - 0